KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 - Breakout GPIO's
 - Power of course
 - SIM slot
-- And then the 4 node modules'
+- And then the 4 node modules

 ![Pasted image 20250815210117.png](journal/Pasted%20image%2020250815210117.png)